cuthbertLab/music21/music21/documentation/source/usersGuide/usersGuide_03_pitches.rst

     0

-To get the number you probably want, make sure that at least one of the numbers you are dividing is a float.
+To get the number you probably want either use Python 3 or make sure that at least one of the numbers you are dividing is a float.
 So:

 .. code:: python